katyaa4703/github-tutorial/README.md

 * **git commit:**
     `git commit` is a command that takes a snapshot of the files on the stage.
 When writing this command, there is a message that needs to be typed.
 The message should be present-tense and describe what was modified in this snapsht (create HTML Template)(take a picture).
 For example, if you have made made changes in the section called "apples", your commit command should look something like `git commit -m update apple section`.
 * **git push:**
     `git push` is a command that sends the commits from the local repo to the remote repo (up to the cloud :Github).
 For example, in order for the commits to be sent from the local repo to the remote repo you being by typing `git add`.
 From here, you type in `git status` to see what files have been edited.
 Since you have made changes and already typed in the command `git add .` you see the files that are staged for the commit and they will appear in green.
-Once you see that the files are staged for the commit, you commit by addig a message which will look like `git commit -m type message here`.Once everything has been commited, you then do `git push` to send he commits o the remote repo.
+Once you see that the files are staged for the commit, you commit by addig a message which will look like `git commit -m type message here`.
+Once everything has been commited, you then do `git push` to send he commits o the remote repo.
 * **git remote:**
    A remote in git is seen as a bookmark for other repositories from which the user may wish to pull or push the code.
 The repository that was bookmarked may be on your local computer at a different folder, in a remote server or it might be the repository itself.
 There are two git commands that consist of `git remote`.
 The first command that consists of git remote is `git remote add origin URL`.
 This command allows you to add the remote repo as opposed to editing or removing an existing one.
    The second command that consists of `git remote`is known as `git remote -v`.
 This command allows the user to set up a connection between the current repository and the external one (the one that lives on github).